What Is Retail Banking?

 Costs of Retail Banking

-However, the reality of how retail banks earn money is a bit more complex; they also charge service fees that boost their bottom lines.
+However, the reality of how retail banks earn money is a bit more complex; they also charge service fees that boost their bottom line.
 For example, banks may charge monthly maintenance fees, overdraft fees when you spend more money than you have available in your account, and modest fees to print cashier’s checks or send wire transfers.

 The specific customer fees for retail banking generally depend on the bank's size and the fee category.
 Among the 50 big banks with the largest share of U.S. deposits, for example, the median per-transaction overdraft fee was $34 as of 2017, whereas a median of $31 applied to smaller banks and credit unions.